hodinv/uilib/README.md

 <a name="ref_activities_base_content"/>
 ## 1.2 Base content fragment

-Holds reference to content holder activity and can be used only inside such activity.
+Class ContentFragment holds reference to content holder activity and can be used only inside such activity.
 Has mechanism to do stuff with base activity in safe mode (NPE safe) Example for set title. checkRef will check of base activty is still presend and attached and if ok will run code in doAction passing content fragment holder interface